-Market risk is defined as the risk of the market value of assets and liabilities, as well as off-balance items, being affected as a result of changing market conditions.
+Market risk is defined as the risk of the market value of assets and liabilities, as well as off-balance items, being affected because of changes in market conditions.

 Taking on market risk is an integral part of banking.
 The market risk in Betri Banki is divided into interest rate risk, equity risk, foreign exchange risk and other price risks.